Measurement of the absolute efficiency of the X-ARAPUCA photon detector for the DUNE Far Detector 1: The X--ARAPUCA device

 The module dimensions are 2~m long and 12~cm wide and it consists of 4 XA as shown in Figure~\ref{fig:module}, also known as \textit{Supercells}.
-In Figure~\ref{fig:components} we can see that each XA is composed of 6 dichroic filters, 1 WLS bar and 48 SiPMs grouped in 8 arrays; the bias and signals are routed to the front end electronics by signal leading boards custom designed by INFN Sezione di Milano \cite{9459995}.
+In Figure~\ref{fig:components} we can see that each XA is composed of 6 dichroic filters, 1 WLS bar and 48 SiPMs grouped in 8 PCB boards (6 SiPMs each); the bias and signals are routed to the front end electronics by signal leading boards custom designed by INFN Sezione di Milano \cite{9459995}.

 Four configurations of these XAs depending on the SiPMs and WLS bar type will be tested in ProtoDUNE.
 Two different models of SiPMs, from Fondazione Bruno Kessler~(FBK) and Hamamatsu Photonics K.K~(HPK), will be employed.
-The particular models are: FBK Triple--Trench~(TT)~\cite{FBK}, which pixel size is about 50~$\mu$m, and HPK (S13360--9935) 75~$\mu$m High Quenching Resistance~(HQR)~\cite{HPK_SiPM} both with a total effective area of about 36~mm$^{2}$ and specifically designed for being used at cryogenics temperatures~(CT).
-ProtoDUNE--HD also makes use of two different WLS bars, the EJ--286PS and the bar custom designed by G2P in collaboration with INFN~\cite{INFN}.
+The particular models are: FBK Triple--Trench~(TT)~\cite{FBK}, which pixel size is about 50~$\mu$m, and HPK (S13360-6075HS-HRQ) 75~$\mu$m High Quenching Resistance~(HQR)~\cite{HPK_SiPM} both with a total effective area of about 36~mm$^{2}$ and specifically designed for being used at cryogenics temperatures~(CT).
+ProtoDUNE--HD also makes use of two different WLS bars, the EJ--286PS and the bar custom designed by G2P.
 For all the four configurations OPTO~\cite{opto_br} dichroic filters were used.
 In Table~\ref{tab:xa_combinations} we summarize the four combinations installed in ProtoDUNE--HD that have been characterized in this work.